steffbeckers/snooker/documentation/Notes.md

   - int RoundsDuringSeason
 - Match
   - Guid Id
+  - Guid DivisionId
+  - int Round
+  - Guid HomeTeamId
+  - Guid AwayTeamId
+  - DateTime Date

 Relations:

+- Club has many Teams
 - Team belongs to a Club
-- Club has many Teams
 - Team belongs to a Division
 - Season has many Divisions
+- Division belongs to a Season
 - Division has many Teams
 - Division has many Matches
+- Match belongs to a Division
 - Match has one "Home" Team
 - Match has one "Away" Team